The Summer Tours Have Started!

-Welcome to the Central Peninsula Gardening Club!
+President's Welcome to the Central Peninsula Gardening Club!

 We're thrilled to have you join us on this green-thumbed adventure here in Alaska!
 Our club is a vibrant community of gardeners, from beginners to seasoned pros, who share a passion for cultivating beautiful gardens, growing fresh produce, and connecting with the land.
 Our club is dedicated to fostering a love of gardening in all corners of Alaska.

-Explore Our Homepage
+Explore Our Garden Website

 Community Support Across the Peninsula